sonia-auv/rs485_port_manager/README.md

 # rs485_port_manager

-The project opens up a **RS485** serial connection to allow the onboard computer to communicate with various components on the system: the IO board and the power management of the system.
+The project opens up a **RS485** serial connection to allow the onboard computer to communicate with various components on the system: the IO board and the power management.
 The data recieved is then parsed and transmitted using **ROS2** communication on the network through their respective topics/services.

 ---